enabledhq/enabledhq.github.io/_posts/2018-10-10-september-news-round-up-technology-design-business.md

 ![google timeline]({{site.baseurl}}/images/img_september_google.png)

-<p style="background-color:#7954ab;border-radius:4px;font-size:20px;color:#fbfafa;padding:15px;margin:5px;"><b>
+<p style="background-color:#7954ab;border-radius:4px;font-size:19px;color:#fbfafa;padding:15px;margin:5px;"><b>
-What are the differences between B2C and B2B ecommerce?
+What are the differences between B2C and B2B ecommerce?<br>
-Major differences include who makes the purchase, the length of the purchasing process, how buyers can purchase, and the features required for an exceptional customer experience
+Major differences include who makes the purchase, the length of the purchasing process, how buyers can purchase, and the features required for an exceptional customer experience<br>
-The Average Sales Cycle is Longer but Larger
+The Average Sales Cycle is Longer but Larger<br>
-B2B eCommerce Must Cater to Multiple Buyers
+B2B eCommerce Must Cater to Multiple Buyers<br>
-Merchants Selling to Businesses Need Specific Features When Going Online All B2B Businesses are Unique
+Merchants Selling to Businesses Need Specific Features When Going Online<br>
+All B2B Businesses are Unique
 </b></p>